 The rooms come with a choice of traditional (though king size) four poster beds or contemporary feature beds.
 The decor tends to feature either rich bold colours or striking blacks and whites.
 All the rooms benefit from good size windows.
 The bathrooms have been particularly well planned, with greys and whites predominant.
 Some rooms offer feature bathrooms including one with a central bath.
 And some have especially striking design touches, such as one with a false corner wall inserted to ensure the bed benefits from the views out of the window.

-Duisdale House Hotel is an ideal venue for a small wedding, which can take place in the dining room or Chart Room, or on board Solus a Chuain.
-The hotel works best as a wedding venue when used on an exclusive use basis, and receptions for up to 50 guests can be held, with overnight accommodation available for up to 35.
+The hotel works best as a wedding venue when used on an exclusive use basis, and receptions for up to 60 guests can be held, with overnight accommodation available for up to 44.

 Disabled access is possible throughout the ground floor of Duisdale House, and disabled facilities are available: though assistance may be needed to get over the single step at the front door.
 Most of the guest rooms are on the first and second floors of the hotel, but the garden suite does offer ground floor accommodation.